-The Commencement Ceremony is held in Zable Stadium (football field) and requires tickets for general admission entry.
+The Commencement Ceremony is held in Zable Stadium (subject to change) and requires tickets for general admission entry.
 Should the rain plan be implemented the ceremony will be moved to Kaplan Arena (basketball venue).
 The total number of guest tickets depends upon the number of graduating students who register to attend the main ceremony.
 In general, graduating students are eligible to receive between 5-6 guest tickets for the ceremony in Zable.
 If the rain-plan is called, only 3-4 of these guest tickets will be eligible for guest entry to Kaplan Arena.
 This is due to the substantial difference in seating between Zable Stadium and Kaplan Arena.

 Due to the seating capacity, only those graduating students who plan to dress in regalia and walk in the academic procession may request tickets.
 Graduating students sit with fellow graduates and do not require a ticket for themselves.
 Children ages 2 and under who can sit in an adult’s lap do not need tickets.
 Tickets are free and may not be bought or sold.

 In February, undergraduate students will receive a form to register for the ceremony and to request their guest tickets.
 Graduate students (Masters, PhD, JD, MBA, etc.) will receive the form in March.
 Only graduating students who respond they will participate in the ceremony may request guest tickets.
 Final ticket allotment will be determined by the number of those attending.
 Tickets are distributed to the graduating students on-campus — the distribution dates/times will be sent in April.